Cherokee District Contact Information

 Roundtables provide unit leaders with the skill to do and the will to do what is needed to ensure that every member of every unit has a great Scouting experience.
 They build upon the foundation provided by position-specific basic training and each leader’s commitment to serving youth through Scouting.
 Join other Scout leaders for information about upcoming events, training and program to support your unit.

-Roundtables is held via Zoom on the second Monday of the month at 7pm.
+Roundtables are held at DEAOC Room, Sikeston and via Zoom on the first Monday of the month at 7 pm.
 If there is a certain topic you would like to hear at Roundtable, please contact Roundtable Chair, Tom Collins.

 Meeting ID: 996 0450 4242

 +13126266799,,99604504242# US (Chicago)

 Cherokee District Committee meetings are held at DEAOC Room, Sikeston and via Zoom on the first Monday of the month at 6 pm.

 Eagle Project Reviews and Eagle Board of Reviews are set by appointment with Randy Troutwine, Eagle Board of Review Chair.
 Scouts must contact Randy Troutwine before scheduling reviews.